jdh8/wbridge5.book/constructive/minor/README.md

 1. Choose the longest suit.
 2. To break a tie, bid the cheapest **call** for 4-4, the highest **suit** for 5-5 or above.
-3. Nevertheless, if responder cannot force to game but has normal responding strength (5~11 HCP) and a biddable major, **skip diamonds** unless 6+ cards or at least AJxxx or KQJxx.
+3. Nevertheless, if responder cannot invite but has normal responding strength (5~10 HCP) and a biddable major, **skip diamonds** unless 6+ cards or at least AJxxx or KQJxx.

 We can usually make 2 of a suit and sometimes 1NT with normal responding strength.
 Bypassing diamonds slightly preempts in a partscore dog fight.